Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Abstract

 \subsection{Solving the max-min problems}

 While solving the max-min problems~\eqref{eqn:method-2} or~\eqref{eqn:method-1} to global optimality is clearly desirable, this may be as difficult as solving~\eqref{eqn:sip} itself.
-Hence, we exploit the fact that solving these problems to local optimality is sufficient to obtain a valid discretization $Y_d$.
-In Section~\ref{subsec:convergence_guarantees}, we outline how the sequences of discretizations~\eqref{eqn:disc-lbp} determined by solving~\eqref{eqn:method-2} and~\eqref{eqn:method-1} can be used to obtain sequences of lower bounds converging to $v^*$.
-Numerical experiments in Section~\ref{sec:numerical_results} demonstrate that solving problems~\eqref{eqn:method-2} or~\eqref{eqn:method-1} to local optimality is almost always enough to determine good discretizations with faster convergence than the BF algorithm.
-We begin with some useful notation.
+Hence, we exploit the fact that solving these problems heuristically is sufficient to obtain a discretization with desirable convergence properties (see Theorem~\ref{thm:conv_lbd_disc} and the discussion in Section~\ref{subsec:outline-opt-disc-alg}).
+Numerical experiments in Section~\ref{sec:numerical_results} empirically demonstrate that our heuristic approaches for solving problems~\eqref{eqn:method-2} or~\eqref{eqn:method-1} almost always yield better discretizations with faster rate of convergence than the BF algorithm.